 Using Eqs.~(\ref{eq:FCNC:xs_C_u}) and~(\ref{eq:FCNC:xs_C_c}) the cross-section limits of Eqs.~(\ref{eq:xs_limit_u}) and~(\ref{eq:xs_limit_c}) become limits on the EFT coefficients:

 Since the $u$-quark is a valence quark of the proton, it carries on average a much larger momentum fraction than the $c$-quark, and thus the cross-section of the $ugt$ process is much larger than the cross-section of the $cgt$ process, when considering the same value of the corresponding coefficient ($\CutuG = \CctuG$).
 For a certain experimental sensitivity, the sensitivity to \CutuG is therefore higher than to \CctuG.
-However, in many of the models mentioned above the predicted values for \CctuG are higher than for \CutuG.
-For this reason, the reach for new physics is similar in the two cases.
+However, in the two-Higgs-doublet models mentioned in Section~\ref{sec:intro} the predicted FCNC couplings to charm quarks are much higher than to up quarks.
+For this reason, the limits on \CctuG have phenomenological relevance even though they are weaker than the limits on \CutuG.
 The limits presented in Eq.~(\ref{eq:EFT_limits}) tighten constraints set by the CMS Collaboration using dilepton events recorded in Run 2 of the LHC~\cite{CMS:2019zct} by more than a factor of three.
 The CMS analysis searched for $tW$ production cross-section via FCNC.